Redhill Aerodrome

 Redhill Aerodrome (ICAO: EGKR) is an operational general aviation aerodrome located 1.5 NM south-east of Redhill, Surrey, England, in green belt land.
+It also serves as an important reliever airport for Gatwick airport.

 Redhill Aerodrome has a CAA Ordinary Licence (Number P421) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Redhill Aerodrome Limited).

-It is serviced by a brasserie and coffee house called The Pilot's Hub which is situated within Hangar 9 at the aerodrome.
-The Pilot's Hub is open 7 days a week and is open to the public.
-It has a large outdoor viewing area and seating area as well as indoor seating and conference room hire.
-Hangar 9 itself is full of light aircraft, many of them historic, and visitors to The Pilot's Hub can walk around the hangar to see the aircraft close up.

 Early history

 The airfield came into use in the 1930s for private flying and it was used as an alternative airfield to Croydon Airport by Imperial Airways.

 No. 15 Elementary and Reserve Flying Training School RAF was formed at Redhill on 1 July 1937.
 Training continued at the start of the Second World War using the Miles Magister.
 The school was renamed to the No. 15 Elementary Flying Training School RAF on 3 September 1939.

 The Fairey Battle was also flown particularly for use with the Polish Grading and Testing Flight which was formed here on 14 March 1940.

 With the threat of a German attack on the airfield the Flying Training School moved to northern England in June 1940.